This story has been updated. It was originally published on March 11, 2019.

 10. Leave a group chat

-Sometimes you’ve got no other option but to leave a group chat—the notifications have become too much, the conversation has become increasingly irrelevant, and your phone has become cluttered with too many group chats for you to really keep tabs on them.
+Sometimes you’ve got no other option but to leave a group chat—the notifications have become too much, the conversation has become increasingly irrelevant, or your phone has become cluttered with too many group chats for you to really keep tabs on them.

 You should be able to find the exit button fairly easily in most of the messaging apps you use.
-In the case of group chats on Instagram, for example, you can tap the header banner in a group conversation to see its participants, then tap on Leave Conversation to quit it.
+In the case of group chats on Instagram, for example, you can tap the header banner in a group conversation to see its participants, then tap Leave Chat to quit it.